f5devcentral/access-labs/class1/module1/lab04.rst

     |image020|

 #.
 The **Session ID** is a unique hex value for tracking a user throughout the life of their connection.
 The sessionID is derived from the last 8 digits of the MRHSession cookie passed to the client.
+If you click the session ID it will open a session report.
+Session reports will be covered in Task 3

     |image021|